Hip & Knee Replacement

 Your surgery should take about two to three hours.

 You should expect some pain with any surgery.
 We will work together as a team to control your pain.
 If we give you pain medication before your pain is too strong, you will need less pain medication.
+Your pain should be tolerable so you can sleep at night, work with physical therapy and spend most of your day out of bed and moving around.

 Your surgeon's office will give you prescriptions for the medications you need, including pain medication and an anti-inflammatory medication to keep the swelling down.
 During your hospital stay, you will be given an antibiotic, pain medication as needed and the medications that you usually take at home.